Welcome to RennTech.org Community, Guest

 I have been restoring a 2005 Boxster that suffered water ingress to the cabin.
 Most of the roof and rear module stuff is now fixed.
 However, there were a few persistent convertible top DMLs in the Gateway module that I was trying to clear with my PIWIS II tool.
 I think I managed to erase the programming of the Gateway instead of the fault codes.
 Now the instrument cluster is dead, the spoiler is always extended and the cooling fans are running at full speed whenever the ignition is on.
 I tried to reprogram the Gateway using either the Automatic or Manual programming modes, but both give the following error: No relevant programming rules found.
 Cause: Part Number of GATEWAY control module is not available in programming rules.
 Does anyone know how to fix this?

 Thanks Loren.
 Further updates for the benefit of others with this issue: I discovered that the convertible roof relays above the drivers footwell fuse box were clicking, but not actually working.
 The relays did not switch any current when I applied voltage to them.
 I replaced both and now have an operational roof motor and lifting decklid cover.
 I guess it has not moved in many years as the first thing that happened when the roof started moving was the 2 plastic ball joints broke immediately.
+I have ordered $30 OEM replacements from ebay.
 I also found 2 loose triangular plastic trim covers trapped in the roof mechanism, one on each side.
-I have ordered $30 OEM replacements from ebay.
-I am quite sure I will find further issues when the ball joints are replaced, and I need to find where the loose trim covers need to be replaced to.
 The double clunking noise has stopped, so I can now leave the battery connected all the time.
+So now, after all those fixes, the roof went up and down correctly 2 or 3 times, then I get an error on the dashboard about 'Convertible Top Module Error' and the switch no longer works, neither does the Activation command from Durametric.
+Where would I locate the Convertible Top Module?
+Also Fuse D2 (15A) goes to ground.
+It says it is the blower motor for engine compartment (997) in the fuse diagram.
+Any suggestions on whether this fuse should be 12V, and what it actually powers on a 2005 Boxster S 987.1?

 Updates after some investigation: Fuse A3 was blown, now the rear spoiler extends and retracts correctly and Terminal 30 voltage supply motors error code is gone.
 However, still some issues: When pressing the roof close button, I get a click from the relay, but nothing else.
 The roof open button does nothing, no relay clicks.
 I switched around all the similar relays in the holder but the fault did not move.
 Whilst I was under the dashboard switching relays around, the convertible deck cover did open then close again, but I could not replicate that again, I do not know which relay I pulled that caused that to happen.
 (A relay diagram would be very useful.)
 I am still getting the 2 clunk clunk noises in the trunk area about every 30 secs.